slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_26-another_dimensional_model_implementation.rst

-The cited research dates from 1999 (V. Markl, F. Ramsak, R. Bayer, "Improving OLAP Performance by Multidimensional Hierarchical Clustering", :emphasis:`Proceedings of the Intl.
-Database Engineering and Applications Symposium` , pp. 165-177, 1999.)
+The cited research dates from 1999 (V. Markl, F. Ramsak, R. Bayer, "Improving OLAP Performance by Multidimensional Hierarchical Clustering", *Proceedings of the Intl.
+Database Engineering and Applications Symposium* , pp. 165-177, 1999.)
 I'm suspicious that it predates the "bit-mapped index".